ThomasSI/angular-scope-socket/README.md

 angular-scope-socket
 ====================

-angular-scope-sync is a service to create 3-way-bindings between angular-js scopes and a socket-io server
+angular-scope-sync is a service to create 3-way-bindings between angular-js, scopes and a socket-io server.

-the service provides a sync function to extend the angular scope object with functionality to send and receive changes on properties
+The service provides a sync function to extend the angular scope object with functionality to send and receive changes on properties.

-example
+Example
 =======
-short example for controller
+Short example for controller

-example controller
+Example Controller
 ------------------
-after creating all properties on $scope call the sync function
+After creating all properties on $scope, call the sync function:

 ```js
 angular.module("app").controller("testCtrl", function ($scope , syncService ) {